alef-tav-calendar/alef-tav-calendar/22_retrogrades/README.md

  - Samekh — support ribs
  - Ayin — eye of the fish
  - Pe — mouth of the fish
- - Tsade — fish hook
+ - Tsadi — fish hook

 In the calendar system, Mem marks the start of the rainy season in the Fertile Crescent region.